sven5/Lexoffice/README.md

 # Lexoffice API
-Lexoffice Swagger document for UploadFile action.
+Lexoffice Swagger document for FileUpload action.
 This can be used directly in Microsoft Power Automate.